The Bankrate promise

 Museums on Us

 BankAmericard cardholders are eligible for Bank of America’s Museums on Us program.
-This lesser-known benefit, available with all Bank of America cards, grants you free general admission to over 225 cultural institutions across the U.S. on one designated weekend per month.
+This lesser-known benefit, available with all Bank of America credit and debit cards, grants you free general admission to more than 225 cultural institutions across the U.S. on the first full weekend of each month.

-Although the BankAmericard does not offer a rewards program, it does offer eligibility for BankAmeriDeals.
-This program allows you to earn anywhere from 5 percent to 15 percent cash back for purchases through select retailers participating in the program.
-You must activate a deal to participate, but doing so could earn you a lot of cash back.
+Although the BankAmericard does not offer a rewards program, it does offer access to BankAmeriDeals.
+This program allows you to earn cash back or a percentage of cash back for qualifying purchases made with retailers that participate in the program.
+You must activate a deal before you make a purchase, but doing so could earn you cash back.

 How to maximize the BankAmericard

-If you want to make the most of the BankAmericard’s benefits, be sure to focus on its time-sensitive offers, such as the 0 percent intro APR on purchases and balance transfers for 21 billing cycles (16.24 percent to 26.24 percent variable after).
-Most importantly, if you’re interested in completing a balance transfer, be sure to do so within your first 60 days of account opening so that you don’t lose access to the intro offer.
+Make the most of the BankAmericard’s benefits by focusing on its time-sensitive offers, such as the 0 percent intro APR on purchases and balance transfers for 18 billing cycles (16.24 percent to 26.24 percent variable after that).
+Most importantly, if you’re interested in completing a balance transfer, be sure to do so within the first 60 days of account opening so that you don’t lose access to the intro offer.

-While the card does provide an intro period on new purchases, it’s wise to keep your spending to a minimum if you plan on paying off existing credit card debt.
+While the card does provide a 0 percent intro APR period on new purchases, it’s wise to keep your spending to a minimum if you plan on paying off existing credit card debt.
 The worst thing you can do is rack up additional charges during your payoff window and end up in more debt than you started with.

-Lastly, try and take advantage of the card’s free monthly access to your FICO credit score, in particular.
-If you hope to eventually raise your score enough to qualify for a more premium rewards card down the line, keeping an eye on your progress is one important step.
+Lastly, take advantage of the card’s free access to your FICO credit score.
+If you hope to eventually raise your score enough to qualify for a more premium rewards credit card down the line, keeping an eye on your debt progress is one important step.

 The bottom line